 |Compliance Assistance Activities

 |Other Participant Assistance, and Public Awareness Activities

 Extensive Publication and Website Usage Furthers Outreach Efforts

-EBSA also reaches workers, retirees, employers, plan service providers, and the public through its printed materials and website at dol.gov/agencies/ebsa.
-English and Spanish publications featuring participant and compliance assistance information are available by calling EBSA's toll-free number or visiting the website.
-The website also features consumer information, relevant laws and regulations, technical guidance, seminar and webcast schedules, and other valuable resources.
+EBSA also reaches workers, retirees, employers, plan service providers, and the public through its printed materials and website dol.gov/agencies/ebsa.
+Publications in English, Spanish, Arabic, Simplified and Traditional Chinese, French, Haitian Creole, Korean, Polish, Portuguese, Russian, Tagalog and Vietnamese are available through EBSA's toll-free number and online.
+EBSA website visitors can view consumer information, relevant laws and regulations, technical guidance, seminar and webcast schedules, and other valuable resources.

 This fact sheet has been developed by the U.S. Department of Labor, Employee Benefits Security Administration, Washington, DC, 20210.
 It is available in alternate format upon request: Voice telephone: (202) 693-8664;TTY: (202) 501-3911.
 In addition, the information in this fact sheet constitutes a small entity compliance guide for purposes of the Small Business Regulatory Enforcement Fairness Act of 1996.(2)